/

 If anything, CRM systems are too easy to customize.
 This can lead to runaway field creation.

-Reality: Successful CRM implementation requires collaboration across various departments, including sales, marketing, customer service, and IT.
+Reality: A successful CRM rollout requires collaboration across various departments, including sales, marketing, customer service, and IT.

 Involving end-users in the planning and deployment phases ensures the system meets their needs and promotes higher adoption rates.
 Cross-departmental engagement is crucial for aligning the CRM system with business objectives.